deepestworldcommunity/starter/README.md

 ## FAQ

-### "Help, my code get's updated, but nothing is happening."
+### "Help, my code gets updated, but nothing is happening."

 Have you checked out the developer tools of Electron?
 You can do so via `Ctrl + Shift + I` under Windows/Unix or `Option + Command + I`, there might be an error.